Tibetan spaniel: Portosystemic shunt

 A portosystemic shunt is an abnormal vessel that allows blood to bypass the liver, one of the body's filters, so that it is not cleansed.
 This rare condition in Tibetan Spaniels is often referred to as a "liver shunt".

 Most shunts cause recognizable symptoms by the time a dog is a young adult but are occasionally diagnosed only later in life.
-Since the severity of the condition can vary widely depending on how much blood flow is diverted past the liver it is possible for a lot of variation in clinical signs and time of onset.
-Often, this condition is recognized after a puppy fails to grow, allowing early diagnosis.
+Since the severity of the condition can vary widely depending on how much blood flow is diverted past the liver it is possible for much variation in clinical signs and time of onset.
+Often, the condition is recognized when a puppy fails to grow, allowing early diagnosis.
 Signs of portosystemic shunts include poor weight gain, sensitivity to sedatives (especially diazepam), depression, pushing the head against a solid object, seizures, weakness, salivation, vomiting, poor appetite, increased drinking and urinating, balance problems and frequent urinary tract disease or early onset of bladder stones.
-A dramatic increase of these signs after eating is a strong supportive sign of a portosystemic shunt.
+A dramatic increase of these signs after eating is a strong indicator of a portosystemic shunt.

 Other issues

 Like many breeds of dog, Tibetan Spaniels are susceptible to allergies.
 They can also experience cherry eye, a prolapsed third eyelid.
-Additionally, the shape of a Tibetan Spaniel's face makes it prone to a common cosmetic condition called weeping eye.
+The shape of a Tibetan Spaniel's face also makes it prone to a common cosmetic condition called weeping eye.